ivop/break6502/README.md

 | AMD Ryzen 5625U 4.3GHz | yes | yes | ±74 | ±1301 |

 LTO (Link Time Optimization) inlines all the BasicLogic functions, which is a big improvement.
 HLE (High Level Execution?) replaces some of the gate level logic with shorter and faster C code.
-Improvement seems marginal.
+Improvement is less than 10%.
 I think the biggest speed gain was reached by replacing the PLA with a giant lookup table.